ArunachalamM101202/DBMS-Movie-Booking-Project/README.md

 # **DBMS-Movie-Booking-Project**
-An Online Movie Booking Website that is completely driven by a database to ensure that it can be implemented in a real time scenario as any change of data needs to be done only in the database using SQL queries and the changes are immediately reflected.
+An Online Movie Booking Website whose data is completely from a database to ensure that it can be implemented in a real time scenario as any change of data needs to be done only in the database using SQL queries and the changes are immediately reflected.
+No important movie data, comments data, profile data is hard coded in this project

+**This website was made by [Arunachalam M](https://github.com/ArunachalamM101202) on 17th January 2022**

 ## For Quick Navigation
 - [Technologies Used](#tech)